 Don't flush trash

-Wipes, paper towels, and other "unflushables" can create a sewer backup in your home.
-Flush only toilet paper and protect your home, the sewer system, and the environment.
+Wipes, tissues, paper towels, and other "unflushables" can create a sewer backup in your home – ew!

 Don't flush trash

-Use a trash can instead of the toilet to dispose of used wipes, hygiene products and other items that don’t break down like toilet paper.
+By only flushing toilet paper, you can protect your home, the sewer system, and the environment.
+Use a trash can instead of the toilet to dispose of used wipes, tissues, hygiene products and other items that don’t break down in water like toilet paper.

 Even if the label says “flushable”, wipes and other trash can build up in the sewer system and cause overflows that might damage property, hurt the environment, or make people sick.

-Last year, King County’s Wastewater Treatment Division spent over $120,000 just to take the wipes, tampons, and other trash that came into our treatment plants to a landfill.
+Last year, King County’s Wastewater Treatment Division spent over $150,000 just to take the wipes, tampons, and other trash that came into our treatment plants to a landfill.
 That’s enough trash to fill two semi-trucks every week!
-Plus, there’s the increased cost for system operation and maintenance.
+All this trash also increases the cost for system operation and maintenance, which trickles down to you.

-Minnesota Pollution Control Agency has a great demonstration of how toilet paper breaks down in water, but wipes don’t.
+This video from Minnesota Pollution Control Agency demonstrates how toilet paper breaks down in water, but wipes don’t.
+Check it out:

 Are you on a septic system?
 Think before you flush...